Aaryan-Ajith-Dev/BlueBird-TechTogether/README.md

 This website empowers everyone by bringing inclusivity and communities together with a pride community festival named BlueBird

+## Installation

+On your terminal clone the git-repo and run these commands
+1) npm install
+2) npm run build
+3) npm run dev
+This will start the project on http://localhost:5173

 ## Technologies Used

 - html